View the Public Draft of General Plan!

 About Seaside 2040

-The City of Seaside is embarking on a significant planning effort, undertaking a multi-year effort to develop a new General Plan, conduct the environmental review in accordance with the California Environmental Quality Act (CEQA), and ultimately adopt new development regulations, including zoning and subdivision provisions.
+The City of Seaside is undertaking a multi-year effort to develop a new General Plan, conduct the environmental review in accordance with the California Environmental Quality Act (CEQA), and ultimately adopt new development regulations, including zoning and subdivision provisions.

 The project consists of the following components: